searchspring/github-token-exchange/README.md

 # Github Token Exchange

-Takes an Oauth redirect code and exchanges it for a token and the user info and sends that info to
+Takes an Oauth redirect code and exchanges it for a token and the user info and sends that info to the following URL

 ```
 http://localhost:3827?user={"node_id":"value","avatar_url":"value","name":"value","token":"value"}